chemacenturion/Password-Generator/Develop/README.md

 ![The Password Generator application displays a red button to "Generate Password".](./Assets/03-javascript-homework-demo.png)

-## Grading Requirements
+##

-This homework is graded based on the following criteria:

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following:
+* ✅Satisfies all of the preceding acceptance criteria plus the following:

-  * The homework should not produce any errors in the console when you inspect it using Chrome DevTools.
+* ✅The homework should not produce any errors in the console when you inspect it using Chrome DevTools.

-### Deployment: 32%

-* Application deployed at live URL.
+* ✅Application deployed at live URL.

-* Application loads with no errors.
+* ✅Application loads with no errors.

-* Application GitHub URL submitted.
+* ✅Application GitHub URL submitted.

-* GitHub repository that contains application code.
+* ✅GitHub repository that contains application code.

-### Application Quality: 15%

-* Application user experience is intuitive and easy to navigate.
+* ✅Application user experience is intuitive and easy to navigate.

-* Application user interface style is clean and polished.
+* ✅Application user interface style is clean and polished.

-* Application resembles the mock-up functionality provided in the homework instructions.
+* ✅Application resembles the mock-up functionality provided in the homework instructions.

-### Repository Quality: 13%

-* Repository has a unique name.
+* ✅Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.
+* ✅Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+* ✅Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.
+* ✅Repository contains multiple descriptive commit messages.

-* Repository contains quality readme file with description, screenshot, and link to deployed application.
+* ✅Repository contains quality readme file with description, screenshot, and link to deployed application.

-## Review

-You are required to submit the following for review:
+- ✅You are required to submit the following for review:

-* The URL of the deployed application.
+* ✅The URL of the deployed application.

-* The URL of the GitHub repository, with a unique name and a readme describing the project.
+* ✅The URL of the GitHub repository, with a unique name and a readme describing the project.